-F5 & Shape – Anyone know where I can find a good proxy?
+F5 & Shape – Everyone needs a good proxy

 In order to use the Shape Enterprise Defense cloud solution you’ll need a flexible and fast proxy to route login traffic to Shape’s SOC so they can do their magic.
 Guess who has the best proxy in the industry?
 You guessed it… F5.
 F5’s BIG-IP full proxy makes it easy to route traffic via iRules to Shape.
 Since you’re already terminating SSL/TLS with your F5 to crack into the HTTPS stream for WAFing, and advanced application delivery, it makes all the sense to access the login data to protect against fraud in that same decryption / re-encryption cycle.

 For really large amounts of traffic, and super low latency customers, Shape can also live as a hardware appliance or a virtual machine closest to your apps.
 Shape had their own mini proxy for this – but it’s nothing compared to the maturity of the F5 BIG-IP.